GoblinArchives/LiminalHorror/Rules Reference/deluxe edition rules.md

 # EXCERPTS FROM CHAPTER 2: FACILITATORS GUIDE

 Below are some excerpts from Chapter 2 of the Deluxe Edition.
 These are presented to help aid in the running of Liminal Horror and are analogous to what was presented in previous releases of Liminal Horror.
 You can find the complete Facilitators Guide in Liminal Horror Deluxe Edition ([pdf](https://goblinarchives.itch.io/) or in [print](https://spacepenguin.ink/collections/liminal-horror)).
+(Copyright © 2025 Goblin Archives & Josh Domanski)

 ## **FACILITATOR PRINCIPLES**